cb-repo/P033-KAKAPO-2A/README.md

 1. **Over-Temperature:** If an over-temperature condition occurs, all outputs shut down immediately and remain off until the temperature recovers to a safe level.
 KAKAPO includes multiple temperature sensors:
     - The primary sensor monitors the board temperature and triggers a fault at 100°C.
-    - A backuop sensor in each motor driver that trips at 150°C.
+    - A backup sensor in each motor driver that trips at 150°C.

-2. **Under-Voltage:** An under-voltage faul is triggered if your battery voltage drops below 3.0V per cell.
-This is also a critical fault that causes immediate shutdown of all outputs until voltage recovers.
+2. **Under-Voltage:** An under-voltage fault is triggered if your battery voltage drops below 3.0V per cell.
+This is also a critical fault that causes immediate shutdown of all outputs until voltage recovery.

     Important note: When KAKAPO powers on, it automatically detects how many cells your battery has.
-It assumes the battery is mostly charged when doing this, so if you start up with a low battery, it might detect the wrong cell count and set the undervoltage threshold too low.
+Some battery cell counts have a voltage overlap with adjacent counts, see table below, so the KAKAPO assumes the battery is more charged when powering on.
+If you start up with a low battery, it might detect the wrong cell count and set the undervoltage threshold too low.
 To avoid issues, we recommend powering on with a fully-charged battery.

     | Battery Cells | Low Voltage   | High Voltage  | At Risk   | Percentage Overlap |
     | :---:         | :---:         | :---:         | :---:     | :---: |